SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

     static void convertCartesianToGeocentric(const Triple& xyz, Triple& llr)

 Simple wrappers are added to the library that have a signature of:

-Part of the goal is to turn this C++ code to the much simpler python code:

 .. parsed-literal::
     static Triple convertCartesianToGeocentric(const Triple& xyz)